ily123/rna_et/README.md

 		-o		base name for output files (can pipe it directly into dir '-o dir_path/basename')

-2. Compeletely worked example of RNAse P
+2. Example of RNAse P analysis, wrapped in MATLAB.

    To run:
    1. Launch MATLAB